 “These days people don’t want to make calls or send emails,” said Brian Elrod, the company’s co-founder and CEO.
 “Text Request is easy, fast, and at their fingertips—and that makes customers happy.”

 There are no apps to download.
 Consumers simply send a message to that particular business’ 10-digit text number, just like they would any cell phone.

-Businesses can initiate conversations and respond to texts in real-time through their Text Request account.
+Businesses can initiate conversations and respond to texts in real-time through their online account.
 It takes a business about 60 seconds to sign up, choose a number, and start texting.
 Texts can be managed from any internet-connected device.

-Text Request is not a mass texting or SMS marketing tool, and users will never receive unsolicited messages from Text Request nor the businesses they choose to communicate with.
+Text Request is not a mass texting or SMS marketing tool, and users will never receive unsolicited messages from the company, nor the businesses they choose to communicate with.
 Other than standard text messaging rates from cell phone providers, Text Request is completely free to consumers.

 How Text Request was Created

 Text Request was conceptualized by Jamey Elrod, along with co-founder and chief technologist Rob Reagan, after discussing a restaurant trip during which she and husband Brian thought, “we wish we could just text our server.”

 “Our business platform uses custom-designed technology to put our users in control of communications with their customers,” said Reagan.
 “With our tool, businesses can handle 10X as many text messages in the same time they could handle one phone call.”